jgressmann/supercan/README.md

 # Status

 SuperCAN supports Windows 10 and Linux.
+Windows uses can use [CAN++](https://github.com/TDahlmann/canpp) as frontend, on Linux the device appears as regular SocketCAN device.

 ## Build